oskitone/poly555/assembly_guide/docs/how-does-it-work.md

 3. **Power**<br />
    A 9v battery powers the device, which is toggled by a sliding toggle switch on the PCB's back.
 An LED lights up when it's on.
 4. **Buttons and regulator**<br />
    Power from the switched 9v battery is regulated down to 5v by a 7805 regulator, then distributed across 20 tactile switches -- one for each timer circuit above.
+Regulating the voltage to a fixed 5v keeps the timers' frequencies consistent even as the battery drains.

 For a deeper dive into the underlying circuit, head over to the [schematics](schematics).